Axcellerator/pokeclassic/README.md

 Otherwise, patch files will occasionaly be released here.
 These will be slower to release than pulling updates yourself.
 To patch this game, you will need to provide your own rom.

 # Credits
-Special thanks to  Hyo Oppa, Wolf, Solo993, Bushbugger, PokeMerp, Lunos, TheXaman, Ghoulslash, citrusbolt, asparaguseduardo, exposeed, surskitty, GriffinR, & the Pret Discord.
+Special thanks to  Hyo Oppa, Wolf, Solo993, Bushbugger, PokeMerp, Lunos, TheXaman, Ghoulslash, citrusbolt, jaizu, asparaguseduardo, exposeed, surskitty, GriffinR, & the Pret Discord.
+If I missed your credits, just let me know!